 I immediately began creating and conducting rhythm workshops.
 I continue to be amazed at

-I conduct the rhythm workshops for players of any instrument (or no instrument!).
+Rhythm workshops are for players of any instrument – or no instrument!
 They generally last about two hours and have anywhere from three to twenty people in the group.
-I reassure the participants that the session is not a performance, they won’t be put “on the spot” and it’s all just plain fun!
-People who attend consistently become more accurate and relaxed with rhythm and they always leave feeling energized, inspired and absolutely high off of the experience.
+People who attend consistently become more accurate and relaxed with rhythm and they always leave feeling energized, inspired and high off of the experience.

 Centering, Relaxing, Indulging!